global.conf

 tools.microsoft.msbuild:max_cpu_count: Argument for the /m when running msvc to build parallel projects

-tools.microsoft.msbuild:vs_version: Defines the IDE version when using the new msvc compiler
+tools.microsoft.msbuild:vs_version: Defines the IDE version (15, 16, 17) when using the msvc compiler.
+Necessary if compiler.version specifies a toolset that is not the IDE default

 tools.microsoft.msbuilddeps:exclude_code_analysis: Suppress MSBuild code analysis for patterns